You can find 3D models of Crinoidea here!

 In the living organism, the stalk is primarily a support structure used to elevate the food gathering portions of the animal into the water column.
-In early crinoids from the Paleozoic, an attachment region, called a holdfast, was present at the base of the stalk and was used to keep the crinoid in place.
+In early crinoids from the Paleozoic, an attachment region, called a holdfast, was present at the base of the stalk and was used to cement the crinoid to hard substrates.

 Fossil specimen of the holdfast of the camerate crinoid Eucalyptocrinus sp. from the Silurian Waldron Shale of Shelby County, Indiana (PRI 76776).
 Specimen is from the collections of the Paleontological Research Institution, Ithaca, New York.
 Longest dimension of rock is approximately 9.5 cm.

-Starting no later than the Devonian, many crinoids evolved less rigid holdfast structures, allowing for attachment on a greater variety of substrates.
+Starting during the Ordovician, many crinoids evolved holdfast structures for attachment to a greater variety of substrates.
 In some groups of more modern crinoids (e.g., isocrinids), the holdfast has been replaced by a set of cirri, which can release and regrasp the ocean bottom, allowing the crinoid to move.
 The cirri can also occur along the stalk in some crinoids and these are also used to grasp and attach to substrate.
 Because crinoids can still be found alive today, we can study living individuals to learn more about the anatomy and physiology of this group.
 Watch the video below to learn more about crinoids.